 Her expectations were insanely demanding, her feedback condescending and her team was expected to not only worship her, but be at her beck and call, like on-demand 24/7, nights, weekends, 6am, 11pm, Sunday, the 4th of July, two days after a loved one passed away.
 It felt like working in a virtual version of an ER, only zero lives were being saved.

 Ironically, I read the book The Circle during this time, which is all about a girl who takes a “dream job” and ends up getting sucked into a tech world that will just keep demanding more and more from her.
 I could totally relate with the feeling of being stuck at a desk and overwhelmed by a never-ending barrage of pings and alerts.
 It was seriously like a twilight zone kinda work experience.

-And even with all this, my brain couldn’t compute or understand how someone would build a business on wellness and self-care, preaching balance and kindness, yet take advantage of other people and milk them for all they’re worth.
+And even with all this, my brain couldn’t compute or understand how someone would build a business on wellness and self-care, specifically to cancer patients, preaching balance and kindness, yet take advantage of other people and milk them for all they’re worth.

 It just didn’t add up to me.
 I was writing materials for her company, telling people to “take a rest, sweetheart, the world won’t end if you take a break”—while they were piling on more and more work, and more and more criticism and toxicity.
 It was insane and honestly, so hypocritical!
 And I felt super fake being a part of it, so I got out as quickly as humanly possible.

 Ultimately, it was a huge blessing in disguise because I was outta there within less than a year and back to doing my own thing.
 And I got to see what the life and work of a “bestselling author” could potentially look like behind the scenes—and basically learned everything not to do.
 Also, I met some amazing people who also were on her team (and thankfully, got out too!)